Skip to content

 Share article

-The testers examined eight balcony power plants, each consisting of two photovoltaic modules and an inverter, operating at a reduced capacity of 600 watts.
+The product testers examined eight balcony power plants, each consisting of two photovoltaic modules and an inverter, operating at a reduced capacity of 600 watts.
 In full sun, all tested systems generate plenty of electricity.
 However, if they are half in the dark, this is no longer the case.
-In this case, all systems in the test produce no electricity at all.
-Even the top-performing system delivered just over half of its capacity when a quarter of the system was covered.
+Then, all systems in the test produce no electricity at all.
+When a quarter covered, even the top-performing system only delivered a little more than half of its capacity.

 Wasted Potential Due to Tilt Angle

 Another point of criticism: On the balcony railing, the mounting of one of the tested systems forces the associated panels into a vertical position.
 This wastes potential and reduces electricity yield, according to the testers.
-After all, the panels capture the most light with a tilt of 30 to 40 degrees to the horizontal.
-The tilt angles allowed by the other system mounts in the test range from a maximum of 15 degrees to 35 degrees.
+After all, the panels capture the most light with a 30- to 40-degree tilt to the horizontal.
+The tilt angles that the other system mounts in the test allow on the balcony range from a maximum of 15 degrees to 35 degrees.

 Note: If you’re wondering how much electricity and money can be saved with a plug-in solar device on the balcony, on the house wall, or on the roof, you can calculate it with the “Plug-in Solar Simulator” from the Berlin University of Applied Sciences.